artkolpakov/linked-list/README.md

 Here is important information about my linked list program:

-First of all, I want to mention that the description of how all of my functions work/what they are doing when called is specified in the header files above each of the functions.
+First of all, I want to mention that the description of how all of my functions work and their implementation details is specified in the header files above each of the functions.
 Here, I will provide a description of the program (how my entire program works) and some additional information.
 There are 6 total files that I am using in my program: